HULKs/hulk/docs/setup/nao_image_and_sdk.md

 ./extract_binaries.sh -o aldebaran-binaries/aldebaran_binaries.tar.gz nao-2.8.5.11_ROBOCUP_ONLY_with_root.opn
 ```

-Now, your working directory is ready to build your own NAO image and SDK.
+Now your working directory is ready to build your own NAO image and SDK.
 At this point, you may adjust the distribution to your liking.
 This includes adding hardware IDs, configuring network, installing additional dependencies, and much more.